 - Since is a single solution product you’ll have to use a different software to monitor your infrastructure

 Catchpoint was founded in 2008 and has helped businesses in every industry improve and optimize their performance through continual testing and measurement.
-Synthetics is one of their best products, providing a combination of simulated and real user monitoring capabilities that can test your service from over 210 global locations.
+The synthetic monitoring solution is one of their best products, providing a combination of simulated and real user monitoring capabilities that can test your service from over 210 global locations.

 - 20 different monitor types